SchlutowSM2Group/BLDFM/README.md

 # BLDFM
-Boundary Layer Flux Dispersion Model (BLDFM): a flux footprint model and numerical solver of the steady-state advection-diffusion equation with flux boundary conditions in the planetary boundary layer.
+Boundary Layer Dispersion and Footprint Model (BLDFM): a footprint model and numerical solver of the steady-state advection-diffusion equation with flux boundary conditions in the planetary boundary layer.